openstack/contributor-guide/doc/source/code-and-documentation/patch-best-practices.rst

 for review.
 While Gerrit topics will not add dependency to your patches you can apply a search based on the topic that will show you all the relevant changes in all the projects where there are patches with the same topic.
-Gerrit will also show them to you in the 'Same Topic' column on the upright corner of the page of a review.
+Gerrit will also show them to you in the 'Same Topic' column on the top right corner of the page of a review.

-This is a good way to help tracking related changes let that be a feature implementation, bugfix or documentation work.
+This is a good way to help tracking related changes, let that be a feature implementation, bugfix or documentation work.

 How to Structure Your Changes?